Pauline and Bill Kombol, summer 1972, photo by Barry Kombol

 A storm broke loose in Einstein’s mind after realizing that time elapsed at different rates depending upon how fast the observer moves through space.
 Upon arriving at his theory, Einstein insisted that he’d tapped into ‘God’s thoughts.’

-The best buddy trip of my life soon launched.
+The best buddy trip of my life was about to launch.
 I’m not quite sure how it came together, but Keith Hanson, then working at Almac-Stroum planned a one-week vacation and invited Bill Wheeler and me to join.
-Wheels secured his dad’s Lincoln Continental Mark IV with Eugene Wheeler engraved on the dashboard.
-It was a solid fatherly reminder for three guys in their early 20s, as to whose car we were driving.
+Wheels secured his dad’s Lincoln Continental Mark IV with ‘Eugene Wheeler’ engraved on the dashboard.
+That plaque was a solid fatherly reminder to three guys in their early 20s as to whose car we were driving.
 We left the day after Thanksgiving.

 Bill Wheeler, Bill Kombol, Keith Hanson, late November 1975 standing in front of the Lincoln Continental in the Kombol family driveway at 1737 Franklin Street.

 We drove south for L.A., stopping at the Joshua Tree desert on our way to an adventure in Disneyland.
 After that, we twisted north along Highway 1, admiring Big Sur scenery and listening to the 8-track Beach Boys tapes we’d bought in San Luis Obispo.
-After picking up my sister, Danica in San Francisco, we toured the Sonoma wine country getting buzzed on Chenin Blanc and other blends, then, lest we wear out our welcome drove north along Highway 101.
-We continued up the Oregon coast driving all night through rain storms that never stopped arriving back home the following morning.
-It was a road trip that more than anything solidified the bonds of friendship we’ve shared for five decades.
+After picking up my sister, Danica, in San Francisco, we toured the Sonoma wine country, getting buzzed on Chenin Blanc and other blends, then, lest we wear out our welcome, drove north along Highway 101.
+We continued up the Oregon coast, driving all night through rainstorms that never stopped, arriving back home the following morning.
+It was a road trip that, more than anything, solidified the bonds of friendship we’ve shared for five decades.

 I hadn’t yet digested how my months of solitude added up.
 I didn’t keep a journal back then, but each day I typed out lists of words and their definitions to improve my vocabulary.
-I was inspired by Uncle Evan who gave me the handwritten pages of words he memorized thirty years earlier while in college.
+I was inspired by Uncle Evan Morris, who gave me the handwritten pages of words he memorized thirty years earlier while in college.

-The original poem titled Beaming, rewritten later that day as A Single Moment Captured.
+The original poem, titled Beaming, was rewritten later that day as “A Single Moment Captured.”

-Channeling the Bern tram car of Einstein’s thought experiment I rewrote the poem and gave it a new title:
+Channeling the Bern tram car of Einstein’s thought experiment, I rewrote the poem and gave it a new title:

 A Single Moment Captured